srcfl/srcful-documentation/docs/developer/hardware.md

 ```

 ## SEN Onboarding
+Gateway id and public key needs to be registered with SEN before the gateway is usable.
+Basically the id and public key is submitted to the network and then registered.
+In the future this procedure will be automated through the developer platform and developer APIs.

-Before a gateway is usable on the SEN it must be tied to a wallet public key (inception), eg. the users wallet, and get a correct physical location.
+Before a gateway is usable on the SEN it must be tied to a wallet public key (inception), eg. the users wallet, and finally be given a correct physical location.

 ### Inception
 The gateway must accept the wallet public key and add its own id and a cryptographic signature. the gateway then initializes the device in the SEN API.